 where $\Gamma \subset \ct$ is the lattice generated by the real coroots and, by definition, $\Lambda$ is the lattice dual to $\Gamma$.
-The third equation follows from the second equation and the relations $\cR \subset \Lambda$ and\footnote{observe that in contrast to the proof of Lemma \ref{lem_obs1} in Sec. \ref{subsec5.0} above we now work with the set $\cR$ of real roots instead of the set of complex roots $\cR_{\bC} = \{ 2 \pi i \alpha \mid \alpha \in \cR \}$} where $\cR$ is the set of real roots of $(\cG,\ct)$.
-Finally, in order to see that the fourth equation holds, observe that because of \eqref{eq5.62} it is enough to show that
+The first of these four equations follows from the assumption in Sec. \ref{subsec4.6} that $1^{(s)}_{\ct_{reg}}$ is invariant under $\cW_{\aff}$ (and using again Eq. \eqref{eq5.62}).
+The third equation follows because (cf. Eq. \eqref{eq_def_det1/2} above)